jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 It was the regular expressions!
 I forgot my `^` and `$` anchors!

 And now, time to render (the silhouette of) a sphere!
 And success!
 (So slow, though!
 Still a success!)

+Trying to use [`cargo-instruments`](https://github.com/cmyr/cargo-instruments/) to determine why the `sphere` example is running so slowly but I get a `failed to parse lock file` error when I run `cargo instruments`.
+Tried running `cargo update` in case that might help but no luck.